 Allegra: Though not mentioned in your about section, in other conversations we’ve had I got to hear a lot about your hobbies, and so I was curious if you could kind of expand on them?
-You hike, I know that, we’ve talked about obviously.
+You hike, I know that we’ve talked about obviously.
 You talk about doing other things, like climbing and pottery right?

 Nikki: So ceramics and pottery has been something I’ve kind of done for fun and as a job since I was in high school, really.
 I had a really amazing art teacher that was inspiring in high school, and she saw something in my art abilities that others didn’t see, and that I didn’t really know I had.
 So she really mentored me in all areas of art, not just ceramics and pottery, but that’s one that I just really enjoy because I can get my hands dirty and messy and muddy.
-At the end of the day you create something that can be very personal, or can be something that you want to inspire thoughts or creativity in others with.
+At the end of the day, you create something that can be very personal or can be something that you want to inspire thoughts or creativity in others.

 In college, it was a little bit, I don’t know the word, discouraging maybe because it’s really a whole different level of ceramics.
 The people there are just so amazingly talented that you sort of realize your place in that world very quickly, and so I definitely decided it was not a career path for me, but had fun with it there.
 I had a teacher, like, smash my art piece at one point because it wasn’t perfectly centered on the ceramics wheel, and that kind of made me decide, okay, that’s not a long-term solution, but I can still have fun with it.
-I went on and in the next time in my life that I played around with ceramics was when I lived in Germany and worked at a craft studio.
+I went on and the next time in my life that I played around with ceramics was when I lived in Germany and worked at a craft studio.
 There, they saw that I had some ceramics skills and let me teach some really beginner, basic classes for it.
 So I was teaching other people to do ceramics.
 Made a lot of friends doing it.

 Just had a lot of fun, and really didn’t appreciate that sort of job as much as I should have.
 I just basically got to play with clay all day and get paid for it, so it was great.
-Then, when I moved to California I didn’t really have class or a job that was allowing me to do that and so I just kind of found my own ways to do ceramics for fun.
+Then, when I moved to California I didn’t really have a class or a job that was allowing me to do that and so I just kind of found my own ways to do ceramics for fun.
 I took some recreational classes just to be around the wheel.
-I got to know the professors and then just sort of took the class to have the space to do the, to be creative and to use the wheels and the kilns and stuff.
+I got to know the professors and then just sort of took the class to have the space to do them, to be creative, and to use the wheels and the kilns and stuff.
 It’s always been something that’s lingered around in my life a bit, and it’s a great outlet.

 Allegra: You also like to rock climb, right?
 You’re pretty outdoorsy.

 Nikki: Yes.
-I started rock climbing when I lived in Monterey, and I had a friend that said “I want to take a women’s 101 rock climbing class, do you want to join me?”
+I started rock climbing when I lived in Monterey, and I had a friend that said: “I want to take a women’s 101 rock climbing class, do you want to join me?”
 I was like “Sure, why not?”
 I had never climbed before that point.
 Turns out I liked it a whole lot more than she did in the end, and so I stuck with it.
 Had to find myself some new climbing partners, but just fell in love with it.
 I have kind of a tall, lanky, awkward body, and that’s the one place, on the rock climbing wall, where I don’t feel tall and lanky and awkward.

 Allegra: It’s actually quite the advantage.